B2Space/B2Space.github.io/index.md

 ### Simulations
 The current simulations I have done so far can be found [here](./Simulations.html) and will be updated everytime I create, revise one.

-### University Projects
+### Personal and University Projects
-As I am actually Mechatronics student in college, I aim to use this site as a way to document the projects I have done over the years.
-It is of no relaiton to the rocketry component of this page but if you are interested, they can be found [here](./Mechatronics.html).
+As I am actually Mechatronics student in college, I aim to use this site as a way to document the projects I have done over the past year in and out of university.
+It is of no relation to the rocketry component of this page but if you are interested, they can be found [here](./Mechatronics.html).